 Get a load of that incredibly long tail!!!

-After the tour was over, we rode back to the pier on the bus (and took much needed naps while we were at it), got back on the ship for lunch and got back off with our other two daughters.
+After the tour was over, we rode back to the pier on the bus (and took much needed naps while we were at it), got back on the ship for lunch and then came back on shore with all of our kids so the other two could experience a little bit of Mexico.

 Pictures to come…